Horizon Europe 2025 work programme Cluster 1: Health

 Our European team can help you find eligible partners to form a consortium.

 There may be further eligibility conditions for specific topics.
-Please check the Work Programme and talk to our team to ensure your eligibility before applying.
+Please check the Work Programme and contact our team to ensure your eligibility before applying.

 • The online Brokerage event (5-6 May 2025, 10am-7pm CET/9am-6pm GMT) will be dedicated to consortium building in Cluster 1 Health.